benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 - I'm not sure about the [RAPID](#rapid-analysis) part, I'm open to suggestions on what that section might mean in the context of this project.

+- It's really hard to have all the necessary stakeholder conversations while I'm on parental leave.
+So while I've discussed this sort of thing to varying degrees with everyone concerned (i.e. I'm sure no-one would be *shocked* to hear this project pitch) there's a chance that some of the details will change as I make things more concrete and sort out the details.